deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 The midsuit did something similar in response to his body temperature – its innermost padded gel lining expanded, and that was like getting a full-body bearhug from Baseball.
-It served a purpose, though – the suit's incredible tightness both counteracted vacuum precluding the need for a pressurized internal environment except around the face and mouth, and made it an extension of his limbs rather than just something he was
+It served a purpose, though---the suit's incredible tightness both counteracted vacuum precluding the need for a pressurized internal environment except around the face and mouth, and made it an extension of his limbs rather than just something he was